Paris Machining to Expand Operations in Bourbon County

 “The Bourbon County Fiscal Court appreciates the positive impact that Paris Machining has always and continues to have on the community,” said Bourbon County Judge-Executive Michael Williams.
 “We are proud to have them as an important part of our economic vitality and an important participant in our plans and aspirations towards growth and increased job opportunities.
 The leadership staff at Paris Machining has always had the best interests of their employees at heart, making their reach significant throughout the community.
 We look forward to a bright and prosperous future for the company and its role as a business partner in Bourbon County.”

-To encourage the investment and job growth in Hardin County, the Kentucky Economic Development Finance Authority preliminarily approved the company for tax incentives up to $1.95 million through the Kentucky Business Investment program.
+To encourage the new investment and job growth in Paris, the Kentucky Economic Development Finance Authority preliminarily approved the company for tax incentives up to $460,000 through the Kentucky Business Investment program.
 The performance-based incentive allows a company to keep a portion of its investment over the term of the agreement through corporate income tax credits and wage assessments by meeting job and investment targets.

-For more information on Hendrickson USA LLC, visit www.hendrickson-intl.com.
+For more information on Paris Machining, visit www.parismachining.com.

-A detailed community profile for Elizabethtown (Hardin County) can be viewed here
+A detailed community profile for Paris (Bourbon County) can be viewed here.